(888) 815-0802Sign In

 Complex systems that combine the CRM with automated nurturing functions are a great opportunity, but also a challenge.
 Training sales staff to use these systems will be a test for sales ops.

 “As these systems become more advanced and powerful, the challenge will be in the training of the sales personnel.
-We use HubSpot, and they have a complete virtual academy for the training and certification of personnel who will be using the software platform.
-The overall success of any of these robust systems will be dependent on adequate training and implementation,” said Ron Humes, VP of Sales Operations, Southeast Region for Post Modern Marketing.
+We use HubSpot, and they have a complete virtual academy for the training and certification of personnel using the software platform.
+The overall success of any of these robust systems will depend on adequate training and implementation,” said Ron Humes, VP of Sales Operations, Southeast Region for Post Modern Marketing.

 “Sales operations managers need to be fairly technical.
 They need to understand software, they have to be numbers savvy and understand how to analyze data.
 You have to be good at spotting patterns within data so that you can draw conclusions and make changes to your process.
 A sales ops person needs to be incredibly detail- oriented and rigid in terms of their own process, because that’s what they need to instill on the team,” said Jake Spear.